prerit2803/Pulse-Bot/Bot.md

 **4. Alternative Flow:**
 	[E1] No broken code is commited on master branch.

+### Use Case 2: Tentative blocking of a buggy code committer

+**1. Preconditions:**
++	Personal access token for GitHub repositories must be available to the bot.
++	Bot must have administrator access to the organization.

+**2. Main Flow:**
+ User commits code to the repository [S1], User will be removed temporarily from the collaborator of the repository [S2], Manual intervention from admin will be required to add the user back as collaborator [S3].

+**3. Subflows:**
+	[S1] User commits broken code and exceeds the threshold for a day.
+	[S2] User requests for push access after a day.
+	[S3] If user is blocked, bot can added it back after 24 hours, otherwise an admin must manually add user.

+**4. Alternative Flow:**
+	[E1] No user is present who exceeds the number of broken commit threshold.

 ### Use Case 3: Create a report with a summary of number of commits per user and their segregation into broken or stable.

 **1. Preconditions:**